j5s/bin2src/README.md

 executable.

 ### Give a Star! :star:
 If you like this project and find it useful, please give it a star.
-I'll appreciate very much!
+I'll appreciate it very much!
 Thanks!

 <a name="usage"></a>